Early medieval European dress: History

 For many centuries people had worn simply sewn T-shaped tunics that they made themselves.
-It was only in the 11th century that a professional tailor class began to develop techniques to make fitted fashions.
-Some progress was made but 12th century fashions were usually too tightly fitted, and sleeves were too loose and too long.
+It was only in the 11th century that a professional tailor class began to develop techniques to make fitted fashions, for elite classes.
+This could go to the other extreme, making clothes awkward to wear; 12th century fashions were often very tightly fitted to the torso, with sleeves both very loose and long.